flutter/website/flutter-for-xamarin-forms.md

 The observable lifecycle events are:

 * `inactive` — The application is in an inactive state and is not receiving user input.
-This event only works on iOS, as there is no equivalent event on Android.
+This event is iOS only.
 * `paused` — The application is not currently visible to the user, is not responding to user input, but is running in the background.
 * `resumed` — The application is visible and responding to user input.
 * `suspending` — The application is suspended momentarily.
-The iOS platform has no equivalent event.
+This event is Android only.

 For more details on the meaning of these states, see [`AppLifecycleStatus` documentation](https://docs.flutter.io/flutter/dart-ui